tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 -   A global administrator account within the Azure Active Directory tenant.

-    -   This also applies to Cloud Solution Provider (CSP) organizations that are creating a Azure Virtual Desktop workspace for their customers.
+    -   This also applies to Cloud Solution Provider (CSP) organizations that are creating an Azure Virtual Desktop workspace for their customers.
 If you are in a CSP organization, you must be able to sign in as global administrator of the customer\'s Azure Active Directory tenant.

     -   The administrator account must be sourced from the Azure Active Directory tenant in which you are trying to create the Azure Virtual Desktop workspace.
 This process does not support Azure Active Directory B2B (guest) accounts.